Micron Technology Whale Trades Spotted - Micron Technology (NASDAQ:MU)

 What The Experts Say On Micron Technology:

-- Stifel downgraded its action to Hold with a price target of $56
+- Piper Sandler has decided to maintain their Underweight rating on Micron Technology, which currently sits at a price target of $45.

-- Goldman Sachs has decided to maintain their Buy rating on Micron Technology, which currently sits at a price target of $63.
+- Deutsche Bank has decided to maintain their Buy rating on Micron Technology, which currently sits at a price target of $60.

 - Exane BNP Paribas downgraded its action to Outperform with a price target of $75

-- Evercore ISI Group has decided to maintain their Outperform rating on Micron Technology, which currently sits at a price target of $70.
+- Needham has decided to maintain their Buy rating on Micron Technology, which currently sits at a price target of $60.

-- Susquehanna has decided to maintain their Positive rating on Micron Technology, which currently sits at a price target of $60.
+- B of A Securities has decided to maintain their Neutral rating on Micron Technology, which currently sits at a price target of $58.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.